Why the BA in Human Services?

 Be Close to Home or Work

 In this program, you’ll choose when and where you learn best.
-Our Bachelor of Arts in Human Services is offered at two campuses or online.
-You can excel in this degree at the following locations:
+Our Bachelor of Arts in Human Services is offered in an asynchronous online format.
+This means you can plan weekly study around your schedule.

 - 100% Online